glehmann/glehmann.github.io/_posts/2014-12-23-Raspberry-Pi-as-a-temperature-logger.md

 temperature inside and outside the house.
 I've looked for a ready to use tool that could do the job at a low cost, but haven't found anything really convincing.

-This is the kind of task the Raspberry Pi can do this task very easily, with the help of a [DS18B20] sensor.
+This is the kind of task the Raspberry Pi can do very easily, with the help of a [DS18B20] sensor.

 ## Raspberry Pi A+